Find out about upcoming opportunities to learn and engage

 20-Mar-20 Temporary Suspension of Events

 The health and wellbeing of our volunteers and community are extremely important.
 In response to the novel coronavirus (COVID-19) situation and to minimise health risks to our community the difficult decision has been made to temporarily suspend all our public events and activities.
-We are currently exploring virtual ways to deliver some of our public programing so please continue to check the Mary Cairncross website for news of upcoming opportunities.
-The rainforest walks remain OPEN, the viewing deck and elevated walkway are OPEN during weekdays and the Cafe is OPEN for TAKE AWAY everyday.
+We are currently exploring virtual ways to deliver some of our public programming so please continue to check the Mary Cairncross website for news of upcoming opportunities.

 21-Mar-20 Jinibara Clapstick Making Workshop